Membership Training in Korea: Varieties of membership training

 There are several types of membership training.

 Sae-teo (Korean: 새터) is an MT that helps freshman students learn the basics of campus life and gives them a chance to get to know other freshmen.
 These sessions open before lectures start, and are focused on building relationships.

 "OT" is orientation for the people within the same university department.
 OTs are centred on conveying the necessary information about campus life, such as course registration, specific classes, and annual events.
 The students are introduced to the department's professors.

 Students may also attend an activity called Nonghwal, which is conducted by volunteers who want to help Korea's rural communities during summer vacation.

 Beyond these official MTs, students also often organize unofficial MTs.
 They are planned by various campus clubs whose members want to create groups of like-minded friends.

 Common experiences in membership training

 Students often travel to their destination using chartered buses.

 Upon arriving, the student union prepares dinner while other students talk with professors or play games.
 Students sit in a circle while sharing dinner.
 After dinner, the student union arranges a group game to increase the students' congeniality.
 Some common games include quiz games, cross-dressing games, and couple games.
 Occasionally, student-leaders invite professional singers to perform.
 Leaders may then prepare an activity called "Moonlight Dating", in which students randomly choose a boy or girl counterpart and fulfill random missions outside of the resort under the moonlight.

 Early the next day, the student union prepares light meals.
 After students complete packing their bags, they gather to take a group photo before boarding the bus and returning to school.
 This marks the end of the official MT; however, some students continue to meet.

-Locations of membership training

-While locations vary, below are a number of well-known Membership Training locales: